-As identified and codified in the state ESG regulations2, all eligible Activities are detailed in the federal ESG regulations.
-Pursuant to the same authority, activities that are specifically not eligible include: renovation, conversion, or major rehabilitation Activities under 24 CFR Part 576.102.
-Minor repairs to an ESG-funded ES that do not qualify as renovation, conversion, or major rehabilitation are an eligible use of state ESG funds.
+As identified and codified in the state ESG regulations2, all eligible activities are detailed in the federal ESG regulations, 24 CFR 576.
+Pursuant to the same authority, activities that are specifically not eligible include: renovation, conversion, or major rehabilitation activities under 24 CFR Part 576.102.
+Minor repairs to an ESG-funded ES that do not qualify as renovation, conversion, or major rehabilitation are an eligible use of state ESG funds (25 CCR 8408(d)).